-If you really want to get loads in, use compression packing cubes like these.
+If you really want to get loads in, use compression packing cubes or cells like these (US/CAN) or these (AU).
 They work really well and I found the one I used to be great for knitwear as I travelled in winter and thus had more bulk.
 My favourite cubes from the ones from Alex at Travel Fashion Girl as they are designed to fit into a carry-on sized bag.
 Her site also has a wealth of packing tips for carry-on travel and I have to give credit to her and the community she has created for what I now know!

 Toiletries and makeup

 If you want to avoid liquids (due to either packaging or airline restrictions), opt for solid bars.
 You can get them for most things now – shampoo/conditioner, moisturiser, and laundry.
-Examples of good brands are Ethique, The Source, and Beauty and the Bees.
+For those in the US/CAN, Well.ca stocks a large range of soaps, while examples of good Australian brands are Ethique, The Source, and Beauty and the Bees.

-Limit your use of disposable wipes as much as you can and use microfibre or cotton makeup remover pads such as those by Face Halo, Norwex, and Enjo.
-Etsy has a good range to choose from.
+Limit your use of disposable wipes as much as you can and use microfibre or cotton makeup remover pads such as those by Face Halo (worldwide), Norwex (worldwide), Öko Creations (US/CAN), The MakeUp Eraser (US/CAN), and Enjo (AU).
+Etsy (worldwide) also has a good range to choose from.
 Some do argue that we need to reduce our reliance on microfibre however and, to a point, I do agree, but personally, I would rather use one of these hundreds of times and wash it in a fine mesh bag than contribute to landfill by using disposables.
 It also dries super fast in between uses.

 Don’t take up precious space with a toothbrush container – rather just use the cap to protect the head.
 I have even taken a child-size bamboo toothbrush before as it was about 100g lighter than the adult size – it all adds up!